platformsh/platformsh-docs/docs/src/add-services/postgresql.md

 \* No High-Availability on Dedicated.

 {{< note >}}
 Upgrading to PostgreSQL 12 using the `postgis` extension isn't currently supported.
-Attempting to upgrade with this extension enabled will result in a failed deployment that will require support intervention to fix.
+Attempting to upgrade with this extension enabled results in a failed deployment that requires support intervention to fix.

 See the [Upgrading to PostgreSQL 12 with `postgis`](#upgrading-to-postgresql-12-with-the-postgis-extension) section below for more details.
 {{< /note >}}